IntersectMBO/plutus/metatheory/README.md

 The formalisation currently covers the full language of Plutus Core:
-System F omega with (deep) iso-recursive types, and builtin-types for sized integers and sized bytestrings.
-Progress and preservation have been shown to hold for the small-step semantics.
+System F omega with (deep) iso-recursive types, and builtin-types for integers and bytestrings.
+Progress and preservation have been shown to hold for the small-step operational semantics.
 An evaluator can be used to execute small examples in Agda and also compile them to Haskell.

+There are three versions of the operational semantics:

+1. The intrinsically typed semantics which is the most high-assurance and described in the paper "System F for Fun and Profit" which will be presented at the International Conference on the Mathematics of Program Construction in Porto, Portugal in Autum 2019.

+2. The extrinsically typed version which the `plc-agda` tool uses.

+3. The untyped version.
+The computational meaning of System F is given by the untyped semantics and this version allows us to check that this is the case.
+It also provides a check that other versions of the syntax and semantics match by seeing if they erase to the same untyped syntax/semantics.

 The command line tool `plc-agda` does not include a typechecker.
-Instead it uses a separate extrinsically typed evaluator.
-It is future work to prove that this gives the same results as the intrinsically typed evaluator on well typed programs.
+So, it currently uses a separate extrinsically typed evaluator.

+We have proved that the three versions of the syntax/semantics match.

-## Structure
+## Structure of the intrinsically typed formalisation

 The formalisation is split into three sections.
 Firstly,